MarioGomezRamos/THOx/README.md

 - icore: index of core state for the calculation of double and triple differential cross sections
 - ner, ermin, ermax
 - jsets(:): array of jpsets indexes to be included in the computation of double and triple differential cross sections
+- itarg(:): array to select the target state for the calculation of scattering amplitudes and cross sections (default=1)

 ### FRAMEWORK namelist: sys, idet
 - sys=lab/com